 7. Ginger Beet Moscow Mule

 Even non-beet lovers will agree that beet is the secret ingredient making modern Moscow mules a success.
-To concoct this recipes, muddle fresh ginger and cilantro in a shaker.
+To concoct this recipe, muddle fresh ginger and cilantro in a shaker.
 Pour in beet juice, lime juice, and then tequila.
 Strain it into a Moscow mule copper mug packed with ice cubes then top with tonic water.

 While this recipe does suggest swapping tequila for vodka, you can stick with the traditional Moscow mule liquor of choice or use whatever you fancy.
 You're the one drinking it after all.
 Get the recipe here.

 If you're in the mood for Italian, add some limoncello liquor to your mule.
 Rather than use the standard lime, this classic cocktail subs it with the flavors of lemon.
 Light and refreshing, this is the summer drink to whip up for your next outdoor party or gathering with the gal pals.
 Get the recipe here.

 9. Morning Mule Cocktail

 While we don't condone drinking before work in the morning, we do condone breaking the no cocktails before noon rule when you have the whole day to play.
 And that's precisely where this recipe comes in.

 Adding orange juice to the classic ingredients of ginger beer, fresh lime juice, and vodka, this cocktail is Moscow mule meets mimosa champagne brunch.
 Are you ready to imbibe?
 Get the recipe here.